Code4SA/newsroom-stories/_posts/2016-11-18-silicosis.md

 “The migrant labor system was made up of men coming from rural areas of the Eastern Cape, Botswana, Lesotho and Mozambique,” said McCulloch.

-> “In that time, perhaps as many as half of the former gold mine workers with silicosis have probably died”
+> “In that time, perhaps as many as half of the former gold mine workers with silicosis have probably died.”

 “The men were considerably cheaper to employ than white workers, in part because of the apartheid laws.”